Raghavan-04/Crypto_Technical_Analysis/README.md

-# 📊 FOCUS: Institutional Options Flow Analyzer
+# 📊 FOCUS: Delta & Thetha Analyzer

 **FOCUS** is a high-frequency trading dashboard designed to visualize institutional options flow, Greek exposure, and market sentiment in real-time.
 It bridges the gap between raw options chain data and actionable trading signals by calculating metrics like **Max Pain**, **Gamma Exposure**, and **Net Delta** on the fly.